How to Add a Blog to an Existing Website: 5 Methods Compared

 A subdomain blog lives at blog.yoursite.com.
 It's technically a separate domain, which changes everything from an SEO perspective.

-How it works: You point a DNS record (blog.yoursite.com) to your blog platform.
+How it works: You point a DNS record, such as blog.yoursite.com, to your blog platform.
 The platform handles hosting from there.

 Pros: